Health Indicator Report of Routine Dental Health Care Visits

 Other ObjectivesChronic Disease Indicator: Visits to dentist or dental clinic among adults aged >= 18 years.

-How Are We Doing?In 2014, 69.0% of Utah adults reported visiting a dentist or dental clinic in the past year (age-adjusted rate).
-This percentage has varied little since 1995 when the question was first asked.
+How Are We Doing?In 2016, 73.0% of Utah adults reported visiting a dentist or dental clinic in the past year (age-adjusted rate).
+This is up about 4% compared to the previous 6 years, but in general it has varied little since 1995 when the question was first asked.
 Utah adults with higher incomes and more education are more likely to report a dental visit in the past year than those with lower incomes and less education.
 There is little difference in this percentage among age groups in Utah.
-According to 2001 data, Utah adults with dental insurance were more likely to report a dental visit in the past year than those without this type of insurance (83.3% vs. 63.7%).
-NOTE: The dental insurance question has not been asked for adults again since 2001.

 What Is Being Done?The Utah Department of Health Oral Health Program's current priorities include promoting fluoride and dental sealants, preventing tooth decay in young children, and encouraging annual dental visits for both children and adults.